anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 ## A Turing Complete Machine

-This might seem cool, just a game, but it's more than that.
+This might seem cool; just a game, right?
+It's more interesting than that.
 To explain why, I would have to make your brain hurt a little bit more.

 Automata like these can be classified into two main categories: finite automata( finite states, finite memory) and infinite automata(infinite states, infinite memory).
 For example, a finite automaton can be used to recognize whether a given input string is a valid email address or a phone number(A [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions)).
 Infinite automata are more complex and powerful.
 For example, an infinite automaton can be used to recognize whether a given input string is a valid programming language statement or a mathematical expression.
 (Compilers and interpreters).
 Game of Life is a prime example of an infinite automaton, as it can simulate complex systems and exhibit infinite states from a fixed configuration.